oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Size of this project:** large (~350 hours)

-**Potential Mentors:**
+**Potential Mentors:** TBA

 **Knowledge/Skills Recommended:**

+* Frontend development (probably Angular, but we don’t require that)
+* Backend development (probably Python, but we don’t require that)

 **Suggested Milestones:**

 * **Milestone 1:** Create a new repo for the release dashboard and include setup, update, test and deployment instructions, as well as CI checks that run all the tests and ensure that all code is 100% tested before an update can be merged to develop.
 The release dashboard should show a table with a paginated list of commits, their release candidates, and their acceptance test statuses.

-* **Milestone 2:** For all release candidates that pass acceptance testing, the release dashboard should have buttons that support deploy-to-prod-server and deploy-to-test-server functionality.
+* **Milestone 2:** For the appropriate release candidates, the release dashboard should have buttons that support deploy-to-prod-server and deploy-to-test-server functionality.
 These buttons should be correctly access-controlled and should send the appropriate notification emails when clicked.

-**Dependency on Release Schedule:**
+**Dependency on Release Schedule:**  None.

 **Proposal notes:**